Star InactiveStar InactiveStar InactiveStar InactiveStar Inactive

 Course Content:

-Applications of Linear Programming Problems: Transportation problem and Assignment problem
+Applications of Linear Programming Problems: transportation problem, assignment problem and

 Method of Teaching and Learning: A combination of lectures, group projects, case studies, tutorial discussions and presentations.